Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 If a player holds a triplet, then they may choose to reveal it to the other players before the round begins.
 This is a grave disadvantage, but if that player manages to win the round, their score will be doubled.
 This is known as *heundeum* (lit. 'shaking').
 Should the player hold multiple triplets, they may reveal as many as they like, and the `x2` multipliers for each will stack.

+If a player holds 4 of a kind (known in Japanese as 'president' [大統領 - だいとうりょう, *daitouryou*]), then they immediately win the round and steal 5 points from each opponent.
+In a three-player game, it is possible that two players may hold 4 of a kind, in which case they each steal 5 points from the third player.
+(Who becomes dealer for the next round, in this case?)

+If *all* players hold 4 of a kind, then a misdeal is declared (see above).